TDarkShadow/iheartnewvegas/main.md

 Makes fast travel cost one Purified Water and one of either a Trail Mix or Caravan Lunch, with a perk to lower/remove the requirement.
 Trail Mixes and Caravan Lunches have also been added to vendor inventories.

 [**Less Map Markers YUP**](https://github.com/Sigourn/iheartnewvegasrepository/blob/main/Less%20Map%20Markers%201.0%20YUP.7z)
-Removes some map markers in an attempt to make exploration more interesting.
+Removes many map markers to make exploration more interesting.

 > ℹ️ [**Link**](https://www.nexusmods.com/newvegas/mods/73472) to original mod by **Nehred**, edited to include YUP fixes.